chriswongwk/citrixahv/w10goldimage/w10goldimage.rst

 Creating Gold Image Snapshot
 ++++++++++++++++++++++++++++

+XenDesktop provisions pools of desktops based on a hypervisor snapshot of the gold image.
+Unlike traditional hypervisors which can experience performance degradation from traversing long snapshot chains, Nutanix's redirect-on-write algorithm for implementing snapshots has no such drawback.
+This difference allows for flexibility in using gold image snapshots to maintain many gold image versions from a single VM.
+Watch `this video <https://youtu.be/uK5wWR44UYE>`_ for additional details on how Nutanix implements snapshots and cloning.

 In **Prism > VM > Table**, select the **W10-Gold** VM and click **Power Off Actions**.